larenelg/readme/README.md

 How will you know if I'm grumpy?

 - I will probably say "I'm grumpy" or "I'm hungry"
-- I speak really fast, and matter-of-factly
+- I speak really fast, and matter-of-factly, and seem impatient

 Me going quiet in a conversation does *not* mean I'm grumpy, it means I'm thinking, or I don't have anything valuable to add, or I can't find a good time to add to the conversation without being rude.
-If I'm grumpy I will be more likely to do a bad habit, like interrupt or talk over someone.
+If I'm grumpy I will be more likely to do a bad habit, like interrupt or talk over someone - related to feeling impatient.

 Me going quiet on Slack also does *not* necessarily mean I'm grumpy.
 It usually means I'm eating, or looking for food, or really focused on a task.
 If you think I might be grumpy, just ask :)

+How can you help me if I'm grumpy

+- send me cute gifs of doggos
+- maybe, ask if I need help